Buroni/mobx-app/README.md

 ```

 ## App
-The `App` class itself contains some observable properties (title, headline, private, id).
-These are the properties the user will see and change, so we want them to be part of the mobx action -> state -> reaction lifecycle.
+The `App` class itself contains some observable properties (title, headline, private).
+These are properties the user will see and change.

 This class also contains one `computed` value, and one `reaction`.
 These two concepts are similar, in that they are automatically triggered by state changes.
 However the difference is that a `computed` value is generally a pure function which returns a value, whereas a `reaction` is a side effect.
 For example in the code below, the computed value `asJson` returns a json-serialised object, whereas the reaction `saveHandler` automatically saves changes to the API in response to state change.